• Cake

 raspberry chocolate cake recipe by sugar and sparrow

-Instead, freeze-dried berries remove the liquid from the berry and keep all the flavor intact, so adding them to buttercream gives you the most flavorful buttercream with just the right consistency.
+The Raspberry Buttercream is the filling and the frosting on this one, because it’s just so good that way.
+The secret to the beautiful flavor and consistency of this buttercream is freeze-dried raspberries.
+The process of freeze-drying removes the liquid from the berry and keeps ALL the flavor intact, so adding them to buttercream gives you the most flavorful buttercream with just the right consistency.
 And just look at that naturally gorgeous color!
 No added food color gels on this one, folks.
 This is the brand I use in the recipe, but you can find freeze-dried raspberries at most grocery stores, Trader Joe’s, and even Target if you’d rather shop local.

 chocolate cake with raspberry frosting